rcz87/cryptosatX/replit.md

 # Crypto Futures Signal API

 ## Overview
 This project is a production-ready FastAPI backend for generating real-time cryptocurrency futures trading signals.
 It aggregates diverse market data (price action, funding rates, open interest, social sentiment) to provide LONG/SHORT/NEUTRAL recommendations based on a multi-factor weighted scoring system.
 The API is designed for compatibility with GPT Actions, aiming to provide a robust tool for informed trading decisions, with significant market potential in automated trading and signal provision services.
-It also includes an advanced Multi-Modal Signal Score (MSS) system to identify high-potential emerging cryptocurrencies.
+It includes an advanced Multi-Modal Signal Score (MSS) system to identify high-potential emerging cryptocurrencies, plus a Binance New Listings Monitor for early detection of fresh perpetual futures listings before retail adoption.

 ## User Preferences
 - Clean, modular code structure